-As a volunteer, you’ll contribute to the running of an African conservancy from horseback, getting involved in the first-hand care of endangered rhino and elephant on a daily basis.
-While researching animal behavior and being an integral part of anti-poaching initiatives, you’ll also learn about conservancy management and provide conservation education in local communities.
+As a volunteer, you will contribute to the running of an African conservancy from horseback and get involved in first-hand care of endangered rhinos and elephants on a daily basis.
+While researching animal behavior and being an integral part of anti-poaching initiatives, you will also learn about conservancy management and provide conservation education in local communities.

-- Get involved with conservancy monitoring and management from horseback
+- Get involved with conservancy monitoring and management on horseback

-- With elevated and unique views from horseback, assist with vital snare patrols and search for evidence of poaching
+- With elevated views from horseback, assist with vital snare patrols and search for evidence of poaching

-- Work closely with local Zimbabwean community members as you play a vital role in safeguarding endangered African species
+- Work closely with local community members as you play a vital role in safeguarding endangered species

 - Assist with anti-poaching efforts to ensure the continued safety of the animals at the conservancy

-- Get a unique behind the scenes look at life on an African Game Reserve and learn what is involved in the management of a wildlife conservancy
+- Get a unique behind the scenes look at life on a reserve and learn what is involved in the wildlife management

 About the Destination